 Lawns to Legumes Grant Application Deadlines

-The first application deadline for the $350 state Lawns to Legumes grants for residential projects is coming up soon on February 28th.
+The first application deadline for the $350 state Lawns to Legumes grants for residential projects is February 28th.
 A second application period will open March 1st.
 This simple application is available online here.
 If you do not receive a grant in the first round, you can opt to have your name added to the list for the second round.
-You can also choose to be contacted by your local watershed or other associated local agencies to find out about other options for support for these kinds of projects.
-There are many resources online to help you move forward in your efforts to increase pollinator habitat in your yards.
+You can also choose to be contacted by your local watershed or other local agencies to find out about other options for support for these kinds of projects.
+There are many resources online to help you move forward in your efforts to increase pollinator habitat in your yard.

 Additional Stewardship Grants Options Provided by RWMWD

 If you do not receive a grant from the state, please do not be discouraged!
 There are other possibilities for assistance and funding if you live within our watershed district.
 You can apply for habitat restoration grants for your yard through Ramsey-Washington Metro Watershed District’s Stewardship Grant Program.
 RWMWD habitat grants offer a 50% cost-share up to $15,000 and there may be even higher levels of funding if your project meets other criteria related to water quality benefits through rain garden and shoreline restoration projects.
 RWMWD may be able to expand your habitat project area through our cost share funding even if you do receive one of BWSER’s Lawn to Legumes $350 grants.
-Go to our stewardship grants page for more information at https://www.rwmwd.org/get-involved/stewardship-grants/ Download this document for more details: https://www.rwmwd.org/wp-content/uploads/2020-Stewardship-Grant-Program-Guide.pdf
+Go to our stewardship grants page for more information.
+Grant details may be found in our Stewardship Grant Program Guide.

 Upcoming Neighborhood Pollinator Demonstration Projects: Congratulations, Maplewood!